ltw-webdev-1/curriculum/set-up-your-code-editor.md

       - `autoprefixer` — when run, adds the appropriate vendor prefixes to all CSS
       - `browser-refresh` — pressing Fn+F5 will refresh the current HTML file in the browser
       - `color-picker` — a pop-up color picker
+      - `pigments` — displays the colours in the code behind the number
       - `editorconfig` — for matching other designers’ coding standards
       - `emmet` — quick way to write HTML, using CSS selectors
       - `advanced-open-file` — opens up a quick new file input at the bottom of the screen, ⌘⌥O
       - `file-icons` — shows icons for each file type in the sidebar
-      - `highlight-line` — draws a background behind the line you’re typing on
       - `linter` — finds and points out bugs<br>*try searching “linter base package” if it doesn’t show up*
       - `minimap` — adds an overview column of your code like Sublime Text
       - `open-in-browser` — pressing ⌘⌥M will pop open the HTML file in the browser
+      - `auto-update-packages` — to help keep your copy of Atom up-to-date

   - title: "Install snippets"
     before: |